OrganicDreamer/DNA-parts-list-creator/README.md

 2) Checks the part's DNA sequence to make sure it only contains A, T, C or G. Will NOT allow sequences with non-ATCG characters to be added.

 3) Checks the part's name and DNA sequence to see if it is a duplicate of something already in partslist.txt.
-Will NOT allow duplicate named parts or duplicate sequences to be added to partslist.txt
+Will NOT allow duplicate named parts or duplicate sequences to be added to partslist.txt.

 4) Creates a text file (if none already exists) and saves part name and sequence to partslist.txt